marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 - Angular Velocity Y (how fast it's spinning around the Y-axis)
 - Angular Velocity Z (how fast it's spinning around the Z-axis)

-#### 1\.
-The "Desired Future State"/Command Vector: The AI's Goal (a 3-dimensional Command vector)
+#### 4.2.2- The "Desired Future State"/Command Vector: The AI's Goal (a 3-dimensional Command vector)
   * **The Command:** Go to a new location, update robots linear velocity (x, y, z)
   * This is just a "goal" or "GPS instruction" we give the AI.
 In this case, it's a **"unit vector,"** which is simply a 3-number list (e.g., `[1, 0, 0]`) that points in a specific direction with a length of 1 - just one arrow pointing in one direction.

-#### 2\.
-The "Future Observation Space": The AI's Dashboard (a 9-dimensional Observation vector)
+#### 4.2.3- The "Future Observation Space": The AI's Dashboard (a 9-dimensional Observation vector)
-  * This is the *entire set of information* the AI gets to see at every single step: it's current state and the desired state.
+  * This is the **entire set of information** the AI gets to see at every single step: its current state and the desired state.
 Think of it as the AI's dashboard.
 This is the *only* thing it knows about the world.
   * we need to change the observation space to 9 numbers.
-  * Initial observation vector: linear velocity (3 dimensions) + angular velocity (3 dimension) + command vector (3 dimension) = updated observation vector (9 dimensions)
+  * Initial observation vector: linear velocity (3 dimensions) + angular velocity (3 dimension) + command vector to update the linear velocity (3 dimension) = updated observation vector (9 dimensions)
-  * If we were to update both linear and angular velocity it would result in a new observation vector with 12 dimensions.
+  * If we were to update both linear and angular velocities, it would result in a new observation vector with 12 dimensions.

-#### 3\.
+#### 4.2.4-.
 (The "Error" Calculation)
 To learn, the AI needs to compare two separate things:

 1.  **"Where am I *right now*?"
 (The Current State)**
 2.  **"Where am I *supposed to* go?"
 (The Goal State)**

-The AI's "brain" (the policy) is like the thermostat's logic: it calculates the "error" between these two and takes an action to fix it.
+The AI's "brain" is like a thermostat: it doesn't know how to set the house to 25 °C. It only receives information (it's 12C, still colder than 25C, keep heating.
+It's 26C, hotter than 25C, stop heating)

   * **The First 6 Numbers (Current State):** or the **"world velocity vector"**.
 This is the robot's "speedometer."
 It's a list of 6 values: